-Tronsmart Studio Bluetooth speaker
+Tronsmart Studio review: A small, handsome Bluetooth speaker with surprisingly good sonics

 If you’re looking for a small, good-sounding speaker for your desk or nightstand, you could do a lot worse than the Tronsmart Studio.
 This Bluetooth model delivers a surprising amount of thump, and it’s faux 3D sound is far better than you’d expect from a $70 speaker.